Prepare for a Professional Career on Stage and Beyond

-Why Study Music Performance at UD?
+Why study music performance at UD?

-As a music performance major, you will receive extensive private instruction in your area of specialization.
+As a music performance major, you'll receive extensive private instruction in your area of specialization.
 Solo recitals will enhance your performance skills and you will take special courses related to your performance area.
 For example, vocalists take classes in diction and vocal literature, while keyboard players may take classes in pedagogy.

 A variety of instrumental and vocal ensembles allow students the opportunity to perform regularly on and off campus.